s311354/Louis/_posts/2022-07-04-Introduction_of_Multithreading_and_Race_Condition.md

 C 2
 ```

 The std::mutex class provides a basic mutual exclusion and synchronization facility for threads that can be used to protect shared print function.
-Prior to accessing the data protexted by the mutex, the mutex must be locked by calling lock().
+Prior to accessing the data protected by the mutex, the mutex must be locked by calling lock().
 Only one thread may hold the lock at a time, so if another thread also tries to lock the mutex, it will fail as appropriate.
 Once a thread is done accessing the shared print function, it then must call unlock() to release the lock and allow other threads to acquire it.

 ## Bank Transaction ##